SlexAxton/blog/source/_posts/2013-03-18-deploying-javascript-apps-with-scout-files.markdown

 ### Don't penalize modern users

-I'm all for progressive enhancement, and have to support IE6 in my primary application.
+I'm all for progressive enhancement, and have to support IE6 in our primary application.
 However, it pains me when modern browser users have to pay a performance price for the sins of others.
 It's a good idea to try to support some level of "conditional builds" or "profile builds."
 In the
-AMD world, I can use the has.js integration, or if I'm feeling especially dirty, a build pragma.
+AMD world, you can use the [has.js integration](http://requirejs.org/docs/optimization.html#hasjs), or if you're feeling especially dirty, a build pragma.
 However, third-parties have written some pretty nifty tools for doing this as a plugin.

 One of the best tools for this that I've seen is [AMD-feature](https://github.com/jensarps/AMD-feature).
 It allows you to use a set of known supported features to load the best fitting build for the current user.
 This can be great on mobile.
 You can silently switch